conditionalblocks/pmpro-conditons/readme.md

 2. Select the PHP logic conditions.
 3. Type in the function with your membership level ID or name. e.g `pmpro_hasMembershipLevel(10)` or `pmpro_hasMembershipLevel('Yoga')`

 You can also display a specific block to users who do not have the specificed memembership level by using this symbol **!**.
-E.g `!pmpro_hasMembershipLevel('Yoga')` will display the block to everyone who do not hold a Yoga memembership.
+E.g `!pmpro_hasMembershipLevel('Yoga')` will display the block to everyone who do not hold a Yoga membership.

+You can stack the functions inside the PHP logic condition if a user needs to have multiple memberships.

 ## Step 3: Save!